djmasde/x9wm-fork/README.md

 10 please read

+11 Hold both "shift" and "left ctrl" keys and press button 1.

+x9wm will then  display  a  menu

+that allows you to exec programs specified in the $HOME/.x9wmrc

 Definition: w9wm: Enhanced window manager based on 9wm w9wm is a quick and dirty hack based on 9wm.
 It provides support for virtual screens as well as for keyboard bindings.